DEMI-Research/demi-research.github.io/content/authors/admin/_index.md

 ---
 # Display name
-title: Nelson Bighetti
+title: TianJun Pan

 # Full Name (for SEO)
-first_name: Nelson
+first_name: TianJun
-last_name: Bighetti
+last_name: Pan

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Professor of Artificial Intelligence
+role: Master of Artificial Intelligence

 # Organizations/Affiliations
 organizations: